aluedtke7/dlna_player/README.md

 >
 > This command is also necessary, when the app is built for the first time.

-### Build release version
+### Genius lyrics
 The access of the genius api at api.genius.com needs a token.
-Therefore, you have to supply this token when you compile your own version:
+Therefore, you have to supply this token in the settings dialog that's available via the 3 dot menu in the upper right corner.

-    > flutter build macos --dart-define="GENIUS_TOKEN=YOUR-OWN-TOKEN"

 ## Build Linux Flatpak
 ### General